Filippo Anfuso

-Filippo Anfuso (1 January 1901 – 13 December 1963) was an Italian writer, diplomat and Fascist politician.
+Filippo Anfuso (1 January 1901 – 13 December 1963) was an Italian writer, diplomat and fascist politician.

 Biography

 Anfuso was born in Catania.
-His writing career started with a volume of short stories and poetry he published in 1917.
+His writing career started with a volume of short stories and poetry that he published in 1917.
 Anfuso subsequently joined as a reporter with the poet Gabriele D'Annunzio in his attempt to seize Fiume for Italy (1919–1921).
-He returned to write for La Nazione and La Stampa, reporting from various foreign countries.
+Anfuso returned to write for La Nazione and La Stampa, reporting from various foreign countries.
 A friend of Galeazzo Ciano, the two passed the exam for a career in diplomacy at the same time (in 1925).

-Anfuso was appointed to the Italian Consulate in Munich (1927), then to the missions in Hungary (1929), Germany (1931), the Republic of China (1932), and Greece (1934).
-In 1936, Anfuso was seconded to Francisco Franco's side during the Civil War.
-He was decorated for merit.
-In 1938, after Ciano was appointed Minister of Foreign Affairs, Anfuso became Ministry head of staff.
+Anfuso was appointed to the Italian Consulate in Munich (1927) and then to the missions in Hungary (1929), Germany (1931), the Republic of China (1932), and Greece (1934).
+In 1936, Anfuso was seconded to Francisco Franco's side during the Spanish Civil War and was decorated for merit.
+In 1938, after Galeazzo Ciano was appointed Minister of Foreign Affairs, Anfuso became Ministry head of staff.

-In 1942 he became Minister in charge of the Italian Legation in Budapest.
-In 1943, after Mussolini escaped to Northern Italy with Nazi backing, Anfuso served as a diplomat for the newly founded Italian Social Republic, representing it in Berlin.
-As Ambassador in Berlin, he took care of the problems related to the presence in Germany of thousands of Italian servicemen deported after the 1943 Armistice.
+In 1942, he became Minister in charge of the Italian Legation in Budapest.
+In 1943, after Mussolini had escaped to Northern Italy with Nazi German backing, Anfuso served as a diplomat for the newly-founded Italian Social Republic and represented it in Berlin.
+As ambassador in Berlin, he took care of the problems related to the presence in Germany of thousands of Italian servicemen deported after the 1943 armistice.
 His role in trying to protect some Jews persecuted by the Nazis was mentioned during the Eichmann trial held in Israel in 1961.
 In 1945, he replaced the deceased Serafino Mazzolini as undersecretary for the Republic's Foreign Affairs Ministry.

-On 12 March 1945 the Rome High Court of Justice tried Anfuso and condemned him to death in absentia.
-He was found guilty of having cooperated with the Germans after the armistice on 8 September 1944, and was sentenced to be shot in the back.
+On 12 March 1945, the Rome High Court of Justice tried Anfuso and condemned him to death in absentia.
+He was found guilty of having co-operated with the Germans after the armistice on 8 September 1944, and was sentenced to be shot in the back.

-When the war ended in Italy's defeat, Anfuso had made his way to France, but was soon recognized and arrested there.
+After the war ended in Italy's defeat, Anfuso had made his way to France but was soon recognised and arrested there.
 He spent two years in prison, and after having been fully cleared by the French courts, he then exiled himself to Madrid.

 Anfuso requested and received a new trial.
-In 1949 the Perugia court of assize completely exonerated him.
+In 1949, the Perugia Court of Assizes completely exonerated him.

-In 1950, he returned to Italy, going back to journalism and publishing several books.
-Having adhered to the Neo-fascist Italian Social Movement, he represented it in the Italian Chamber of Deputies.
-Anfuso died on 13 December 1963, aged 62, while speaking on the floor in the Parliament in Rome.
+In 1950, he returned to Italy, returned to journalism and published several books.
+Having adhered to the neo-fascist Italian Social Movement, he represented it in the Italian Chamber of Deputies.
+Anfuso died on 13 December 1963, aged 62, while he was speaking on the floor in the Italian Parliament in Rome.